hurdad/flow-pipe/flows/README.md

 ---

-## Example Structure
+## Flow Structure

-All examples follow the same structure:
+All flows follow the same structure:

 ```yaml
 queues: